 Witches, ghouls and ghosts?
 Or an opportunity to open your door to your neighbor?
 The holiday with a bad rep is almost here.
 Eleven pastors answer the question, “Should Christians Celebrate Halloween?”
+Can there be such a thing as a Christian Halloween?

 “Jesus created joy.
 Jesus created celebratory events.
 Jesus created laughter.
 Those things should be redeemed and used for Jesus.
 Now, there are obvious things you don’t want to take part in or that are sinfully beyond redemption.
 Dressing up inappropriately, taking part in anything demonic (Ouija boards, séances, etc.) and sexual, drunken debauchery would all be wrong.